Ksyu22/llm-zoomcamp/01-intro/README.md

   - A language model from OpenAI that generates human-like text based on the input it receives.

 - **Knowledge DB:**
   - **Custom Search Engine**: A tailored search engine designed to index and retrieve relevant information based on specific queries.
+Using TF-IDF (Term Frequency-Inverse Document Frequency) and cosine similarity for text fields and exact matching for keyword fields.
   - **ElasticSearch**: An open-source search engine for textual data, providing efficient and scalable search capabilities.

 By integrating Chat-GPT3.5-Turbo with a custom search engine and ElasticSearch, we create a system that leverages text generation and retrieval methods to provide precise and contextually informed responses.